inexcii/loopme-android-sdk/README.md

 * Destroy interstitial

-Destroy when it is no longer needed to clean up resources
+Destroy when it is no longer needed to clean up resources.
 ```java
   mInterstitial.destroy();
 ```